 In order to meet our financial obligations, such as long- and short-term debt, replacement of aging infrastructure and construction of new power lines – to name just a few – PRECO retains these Capital Credits for a period of time.
 Holding on to these margins allows PRECO to build equity.
 Co-op equity allows us to secure low-cost loans and reduce the amount of money we need to borrow.

 The Cooperative disburses or returns these Capital Credits when it is financially feasible to do so.
 When Capital Credits are “retired,” your equity is returned to you.
-This disbursement completes the Patronage Refund process.
+This disbursement completes the allocation and retirement process.

 Every year, the Board of Directors decides whether to retire Capital Credits based on the financial health of the Cooperative.
 Capital Credits are typically retired annually in December.
 The oldest retained Capital Credits are returned first.

 What’s the difference between allocated and retired Capital Credits?

 Allocated Capital Credits appear as an entry on the permanent financial records of the co-op and reflect your equity or ownership in PRECO.
 When Capital Credits are retired, a check is issued to you and your equity in the co-op is reduced.

 Can I retire my Capital Credits early?

 PRECO allows early retirement for a deceased member.

 What happens to unclaimed Capital Credits?